 - Make sure all eBay policies are followed (to avoid account suspension)

 - Help sellers choose the most economical shipping option

 - Help correspond with buyers who have questions

-Your at-home eBay business can be anything you want — a hobby, a part-time gig, or a full-time job that pays all the bills.
-Regardless of why you are selling on eBay, one thing all sellers have in common is the desire to make money on their schedule from the comfort of home.
+Your at-home eBay business can be anything you want—a hobby, a part-time gig, or even a full-time job that pays all the bills.
+Regardless of why you are selling on eBay, one thing all sellers have in common is the desire to make money on their own schedule from the comfort of their home.
 The key to leveraging your business is discovering how to list eBay items faster.
 The more items you have listed, the more you will sell, and the more money you will make.